 Disciplining at home is hard enough, but what do you do when you’re not there to manage your toddler’s behavior?

 Thankfully, there’s still plenty you can try.
 You’ll need to communicate and work with the daycare staff since you’re not there.
-But with everyone on the same side and working toward the same goal, you’ll have better luck managing his outbursts in daycare.
+But with everyone on the same side and working toward the same goal, you’ll have better luck managing her outbursts in daycare.

 Here’s what you and the teaching staff can do with your toddler acting out at daycare:

-1. Talk to your toddler respectfully
+Talk to your toddler respectfully

 We adults tend to have a biased view of our relationship with children.
 The minute we see kids doing something they’re not supposed to do, we launch into “discipline mode,” ready to dole out consequences left and right.

-Ask them to avoid the “I’m warning you” tone of voice so many of us assume is the only way to get kids to comply.
+Avoid the “I’m warning you” tone of voice so many of us assume is the only way to get kids to comply.

-Free resource: Are your current discipline methods just not cutting it with your toddler?
-Learn 9 out-of-the-box parenting strategies that will help you deal with these challenging behaviors.
+Free resource: Are your current discipline methods just not cutting it?
+Learn 9 parenting strategies that will help you deal with these challenging behaviors.
+Imagine transforming your relationship using the tips you’ll learn here.
+Grab your PDF below—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

-2. Don’t do timeouts
+Don’t do timeouts

 You see, he’s not learning anything from the experience.
 Even if he ties his behavior to getting timeouts, he doesn’t understand why.
-He develops no empathy for others, and instead feels like he’s the victim for being “punished.”
+He develops no empathy for others and instead feels like he’s the victim for being “punished.”

-Letting kids get away with it is when you allow them to continue kicking and hitting and not addressing their behavior at all.
+Some might think that not doing timeouts means letting kids get away with their behavior.
+But letting them get away with it is allowing them to continue kicking and hitting and not addressing the behavior at all.

-But what if, instead of timeouts, the teachers can take him aside and do a “time in.”
+What if, instead of timeouts, the teachers can take him aside and do a “time in.”
 They can:

 - Point out the effects of his behavior on others, like not letting other children learn and play